usaid-cs/yesterday-i-learned/random.md

 - Transvestism is just crossdressing.
 No dicks are cut off or sewn on by transvestism.
 - [Documentation is like a hand job.](https://www.reddit.com/r/ProgrammerHumor/comments/70bral/one_of_my_cs_teachers_dropped_this_the_other_day/) You're better at it yourself, but you want someone else to do it.
 - Sasquatch is literally Bigfoot.
-- If a colleague asks you "what's for lunch,'" reply with _So do not worry, saying, ‘What shall we eat?' or ‘What shall we drink?' or ‘What shall we wear?'_ (Matthew 6:31), best without context.
+- If a colleague asks you "what's for lunch,'" reply with _So do not worry, saying, 'What shall we eat?' or 'What shall we drink?' or 'What shall we wear?'_ (Matthew 6:31), best without context.
 - [Double IPA _is_ Imperial IPA](http://beergraphs.com/bg/182-whats-a-triple-ipa/).
 Triple IPA is something like that, with even more hops.
 - reCAPTCHA is [extremely accessible](https://news.ycombinator.com/item?id=15224199) for obvious reasons.
 - [Women are more likely to be caught baking.](https://flowingdata.com/2017/09/11/most-female-and-male-occupations-since-1950/) Men are more likely caught cooking.